ArminJo/PlayRtttl/README.md

 # More songs
 More RTTTL songs can be found under http://www.picaxe.com/RTTTL-Ringtones-for-Tune-Command/ or ask Google.
 [C array of songs on GitHub](https://github.com/granadaxronos/120-SONG_NOKIA_RTTTL_RINGTONE_PLAYER_FOR_ARDUINO_UNO/blob/master/RTTTL_PLAYER/songs.h)

+# Compiling for ATtinies
+In order to fit the examples to the 8K flash of ATtiny85 and ATtiny88, the [Arduino library ATtinySerialOut](https://github.com/ArminJo/ATtinySerialOut) is required for this CPU's.

 # Revision History
 ### Version 1.4.2